 Increasing your exercise and decreasing your waistline can mean getting skinny in another place: your wallet.
-The average gym membership can cost anywhere from $50 to $200 a month, plus initiation fees.
-Looking to motivate yourself by joining a group?
-Exercise classes can make an even bigger financial debt, with many yoga or group fitness classes hitting upwards of $20 per class.
+The average gym membership can cost anywhere from $50 to $200 a month, plus initiation fees and add-ons for premium times and classes, and even hitting a single class will cost you around $20.

 But don’t despair.
 There are many affordable ways to get your fitness fix.
 Here are some top picks for the best free workouts in Atlanta.

 The athletic clothing industry has recently developed a marketing technique that is really beneficial for those looking to actually use those irresistible $100 yoga pants: free fitness classes.
 There are several Atlanta-area stores that offer awesome FREE workouts:

 - Athleta hosts fitness events and classes, including in-store Zumba and yoga classes.
-The Lenox Square store is particularly active, with a free yoga class every Wednesday at 6:30 p.m. and kickboxing every Sunday morning.
-The midtown Athleta in Atlantic Station also hosts a Zumba workout on Sundays at 11 a.m.
+The Lenox Square store is particularly active, with free classes ranging from yoga to barre to bootcamp on the weekends and select weeknights.
+The midtown Athleta in Atlantic Station also hosts classes like Zumba, HIIT and meditation on Saturdays and Sundays.

 - Lululemon, which has several Atlanta locations, often has community events like free yoga classes or running clubs.
 Check their online calendars for more details and to sign up in advance.

 - Fleet Feet Sports, a sporting goods store with three Atlanta locations in Sandy Springs, Lawrenceville, and Johns Creek, as well as home grown brand Big Peach Running Co. hold group runs at all their locations throughout the week.

 Donation-Based Yoga Classes